janstary/sox/README.md

 SoX optionally makes use of some external libraries to obtain support for additional file formats and/or effects.
 Optional libraries should be installed before compiling SoX.
-These are the supported libraries and where to get them, if your OS does not provide them:
+These are the supported libraries and where to get them, in case your OS does not provide a package:

 * [amr](http://sourceforge.net/projects/opencore-amr)
 * [ao](http://xiph.org/ao)